top of page

-Our brain is the control centre for voluntary motor function.
-At NeuroMET, we are developing neuromodulation technologies and assessment methods to interface with the brain.
-The methods include non-invasive transcranial magnetic stimulation (TMS) and repetitive TMS (rTMS) of the motor cortex, as well as evaluating the effects of implantable deep brain stimulation (DBS).
-We use motor evoked potentials (MEPs) elicited by TMS and functional magnetic resonance imaging (fMRI) to assess human motor control.
-We are also developing neural and brain-computer interface (BCI) technologies by recording and analyzing electrical activity from the brain through electroencephalography (EEG), electrocorticography (ECoG), and local field potentials (LFP).
+Our brain is the control center of voluntary motor control.
+At NeuroMET, we develop neuromodulation technologies and assessment methods to interface with the brain.
+The methods include non-invasive transcranial magnetic stimulation (TMS) and repetitive TMS (rTMS) of the motor cortex, as well as evaluation of the effects of implantable deep brain stimulation (DBS).
+We use motor evoked potentials (MEPs) elicited by TMS and functional magnetic resonance imaging (fMRI) to assess brain excitability.
+We also develop brain-computer interface (BCI) technologies by recording and analyzing electrical activity from the brain through electroencephalography (EEG), electrocorticography (ECoG), and local field potentials (LFP).

 The spinal cord is a bridge for transporting motor commands from the brain and the sensory feedback information from the periphery.
-The spinal cord also acts as the control centre for reflexive motor control.
-At NeuroMET, we are developing neuromodulation technologies to facilitate communication between the brain and the muscles.
-Methods include single-pulse transcutaneous spinal cord stimulation (tSCS) for assessment of the spinal reflexes, which are analogous to the Hoffman reflex (H-reflex), as well as spinal cord neuromodulation approaches, including non-invasive continuous tSCS and evaluating effects of epidural spinal cord stimulation (SCS) on human motor control.
+The spinal cord also acts as the control center for reflexive motor control.
+At NeuroMET, we develop neuromodulation technologies to facilitate communication between the brain and the muscles.
+Methods include single-pulse transcutaneous spinal cord stimulation (tSCS) for assessment of the spinal reflexes, which are analogous to the H-reflex, as well as spinal cord neuromodulation approaches, including non-invasive continuous tSCS and evaluating effects of epidural spinal cord stimulation (SCS) on human motor control.

-Muscles are the actuators of the human motor control system, which can be used to perform motor tasks and move the upper-limbs, lower-limbs or the trunk.
-At NeuroMET, we are devoted to understanding the neuromechanics of how muscles are controlled by the brain and the spinal cord during functional tasks such as reaching or grasping (upper-limb), standing and walking (lower-limb) as well as sitting (trunk).
-Moreover, we aim to develop neuroprosthetic technologies for activating the muscles through functional electrical stimulation (FES), hybrid FES-robot devices, and BCI systems for control of neuroprostheic and neuromodulation technologies, which can modulate the central nervous system to improve human motor function.
+Muscles are the actuators of the human motor control system, and they are used to perform motor tasks and move the upper-limbs, lower-limbs or the trunk.
+At NeuroMET, we aim to understand the neuromechanics and how muscles are controlled by the brain and the spinal cord during functional tasks such as reaching or grasping (upper-limb), standing and walking (lower-limb), as well as sitting (trunk).
+Moreover, we develop neuroprosthetic technologies to activate the muscles through functional electrical stimulation (FES), hybrid FES-robotic devices, and BCI systems to control these neuroprosthetic technologies and neuromodulate the central nervous system to improve human motor control.